Abishan-shan/teaPricePredict/README.md

         The app uses Facebook Prophet, an AI model developed by Meta for time-series forecasting.
         Think of Prophet as a smart assistant that studies past price trends and predicts future values automatically.

-        Other models like Linear Regression or etc were tested but didn’t fit well because:
+        Other models, like Linear Regression or etc, were tested but didn’t fit well because:
                 They don’t handle seasonal changes effectively
                 They require heavy manual tuning